 We’re sure you know that it’s important to get a good night’s sleep before learning something new.
 But did you know sleep is just as important after learning?
 That’s because a vital part of learning, called consolidation, actually happens while you sleep.

 One way to ensure you’ll get enough sleep is to embrace a nightly routine.
 For example, you could make it a nightly routine to pull your wardrobe, pack your gym bag, and prepare your lunch for the next day.
-Then you can sleep in knowing you’re prepared for the morning!
+Then you can actually get some rest knowing you’re prepared for the morning!

 6. Use creative strategies to get and stay motivated